magicpin alternative

 Does Brava do customer acquisition the way magicpin does?

-No, by design. magicpin built a consumer app with 10M+ users that surfaces local merchants and pays out cashback to drive trial visits, that is a real acquisition engine.
+No, by design. magicpin built a consumer app with a large installed user base (millions per their public profile) that surfaces local merchants and pays out cashback to drive trial visits; that is a real acquisition engine.
 Brava is a retention engine.
 The Brava wallet pass is something you hand existing customers (in person, via WhatsApp, via your social channels) so they keep coming back.
 Pair Brava with magicpin or any other acquisition channel; do not expect Brava to replace marketplace traffic.

 Who owns the customer data, me or magicpin?